Saif-herry/wobot-assignment/README.md

-# React + Vite

-📸 Camera Table Component
+# 📸 Camera Table Component

 A React component that displays, filters, paginates, and manages a list of security cameras.
 It supports search, filtering by location and status, pagination, and status toggling, with optional integration to an API service for fetching and updating data.